How To Improve Your Website Without Spending Money

 Before you run off creating a dozen more blog articles for your website, you should take the time to optimize the content that you already have.

 If you’re using WordPress, I highly suggest installing the Yoast SEO plugin.
-This guy will make your life 100x easier.
-Want to know how to setup & customize the Yoast setting correctly?
+This plugin will make your life 100x easier.

 Plugins, like Yoast, allow you to easily improve your on-page optimization.